Bounding the quantum dimension with contextuality: Imperfect measurements

+In actual experimental implementations the measurements may not be perfectly projective.
+It is therefore important to discuss the robustness of our method against imperfections.

+Notice that, since we are considering sequential measurements, another possibility for maximal violation of the above inequalities is the use of a classical device with memory, able to keep track of the measurement performed and adjust the outcomes of the subsequent measurements accordingly in order to obtain perfect correlations or anti-correlations.
+However, as proved in Ref.~\cite{Fritz10} and also discussed in Ref.~\cite{BMKG13}, such a classical device cannot be simulated in quantum mechanics via projective measurements, more general positive operator valued measures (POVMs) are necessary.

-First, one can prove that the bounds from above also hold for more general measurement models.
-A general dichotomic measurement can be modeled by a positive operator valued measure (POVM).
-This is characterized by two effects $E^+$ and $E^-$, where $E^+ + E^- = \eins$ and the probabilities of the measurement results are $p^+={\rm tr}(\vr E^+)$ and $p^-={\rm tr}(\vr E^-).$ A noisy projective measurement $A$ may be modeled by two effects of the type $E^+=(1-p) \eins/2+ p \ketbra{A^+}$ and $E^-=(1-p)\eins/2 + p\ketbra{A^-}$.
+We therefore limit our analysis to some physically motivated noise models.
+A noisy projective measurement $A$ may be modelled by a POVM with two effects of the type $E^+=(1-p) \eins/2+ p \ketbra{A^+}$ and $E^-=(1-p)\eins/2 + p\ketbra{A^-}$.
 Then, the probabilities of the POVM can be interpreted as coming from the following procedure: With a probability of $p$ one performs the projective measurement and with a probability of $(1-p)$ one assigns a random outcome.
 For this measurement model, one can show that Observation~4 is still valid.
 Details and a more general POVM are discussed in Appendix A5.
 We add that the proof strongly depends on the chosen measurement order in $\mean{{\chi}_{\rm PM}}$ and that in any case assumptions about the measurement are made, so the dimension witnesses are not completely independent of the measurement device.

-Second, one may make additional measurements, to test the extent to which the measurements are projective and whether they are compatible.
-For instance, one can measure the observable $A$ several times in a sequence $\mean{A A A}$ to test whether the measurement is indeed projective.
+The above discussion shows that it is extremely important to test the extent to which the measurements are projective and whether they are compatible.
+This can be achieved by performing additional tests.
+For instance, one can measure observable $A$ several times in a sequence $\mean{A A A}$ to test whether the measurement is indeed projective.
 In addition, one may measure the sequence $\mean{ABA}$ and compare the results of the two measurements of $A$, to test whether $A$ and $B$ are compatible.
 For NC inequalities it is known how this information can be used to derive correction terms for the thresholds \cite{GKCLKZGR10}, and similar methods can also be applied here.